9 Key Law Firm Accounting Tips and Best Practices

 1. Stay on Top of Trust Accounting

-2. Perform Three-way Reconciliations
+2. Perform Three-Way Reconciliations

 Every state bar requires you to perform a three-way reconciliation every 30 to 90 days between the trust bank account, trust ledger, and individual client ledgers.
 A three-way trust reconciliation involves the following:

-Reconcile the Trust Bank Account to the Trust Ledger
+- Reconciling the Trust Bank Account to the Trust Ledger

 The trust ledger is similar to a checkbook register and should include every trust transaction for every client.
 This trust ledger must be reconciled to the bank statement for the trust funds account.
 There may be some trust transactions in the ledger at the end of the period, which will appear as outstanding items on your reconciliation.
 This is fine but look closely at the outstanding items to ensure they aren’t an incorrect ledger entry.

-Reconcile the Trust Ledger to the Individual Client Ledgers
+- Reconciling the Trust Ledger to the Individual Client Ledgers

 While the trust ledger includes all trust transactions across all clients, the individual client ledgers separate these transactions by client.
 The sum of all the client ledgers must equal the balance in the trust ledger.
 There should be no reconciling or outstanding items because entries in the trust ledger and client ledger should happen simultaneously.